-Carla Crowe of Crowe Horwath LLP conducts the financial reviews of CLJ Associates LLC and Vincennes University.
+Carla Crowe of Crowe Horwath LLP conducts the financial reviews of Vincennes University as Staff to the Board, One-Stop Operator and Service Provider.
 This work is supervised by Chris DuKate, CPA at Crowe Horwath.
 Crowe Horwath performs regular Continuing Professional Education of staff to assure that professional skill standards are maintained.

-John Corcoran and Tina Judd of CLJ Associates LLC perform compliance monitoring of Vincennes University and Rampley Consulting.
-Both of these individuals each have over 35 years of experience monitoring employment and training program compliance.
-Mr. Corcoran and Ms. Judd have attended many training sessions on monitoring techniques over the years and will continue to attend such training when available.
-It is important to note that Mr. Corcoran and Ms. Judd are informed through their active participation in Indiana's WorkOne system at multiple levels regionally and statewide.
+Robert E. King and Randy Wells, Staff to the Board and One-Stop Operator, perform compliance monitoring of Vincennes University.
+Both of these individuals each have over 10 years of experience monitoring employment and training program compliance.
+Mr. King and Mr. Wells have attended many training sessions on monitoring techniques over the years and will continue to attend such training when available.
+It is important to note that Mr. King and Mr. Wells maintain proficiency through their active participation in Indiana's WorkOne system at multiple levels regionally and statewide.